 A Japanese wrestling innovator who redefined high-flying offense and became a key architect of Pro Wrestling Noah's modern era.

-Naomichi Marufuji didn't just enter professional wrestling; he recalibrated its physics.
-Emerging from the dojo of the legendary Mitsuharu Misawa, Marufuji became the standard-bearer for a new generation in Pro Wrestling Noah.
-His style was a breathtaking fusion of lightning-fast junior heavyweight agility and devastating, inventive strikes, with moves like the Shiranui and the Pole Shift becoming his violent signature.
-While his in-ring work, including multiple GHC Heavyweight and Junior Heavyweight titles, made him a star, his influence expanded beyond the ropes.
-Appointed Executive Vice President of Noah's parent company, CyberFight, Marufuji helped steer the promotion through a competitive landscape, blending his athletic genius with sharp business acumen to secure its future.
+Naomichi Marufuji won multiple GHC Heavyweight and Junior Heavyweight titles in Pro Wrestling Noah.
+He trained in the dojo of Mitsuharu Misawa and became the standard-bearer for a new generation.
+His style fused lightning-fast junior heavyweight agility with devastating, inventive strikes.
+Moves like the Shiranui and the Pole Shift became his violent signature.
+His in-ring work made him a star.
+Appointed Executive Vice President of Noah's parent company CyberFight, Marufuji helped steer the promotion through a competitive landscape.
+He blended athletic genius with sharp business acumen to secure its future.
+He debuted in 1998 and spent his entire career with Noah, shaping its identity for over two decades.

 1965–1980